ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - scenario:
     - You can view the current status of the Azure services you rely on, upcoming planned outages, and services that will be sunset.
     - You can set up alerts that help you stay on top of incidents and upcoming downtime without having to visit the dashboard regularly.

+### Azure Logs Analytics
+- a service that can collect and analyze logs of Azure services.
+- possible to collect and analyze logs of Windows and Linux severs, of not only those on Azure but also on-premises and other cloud services.
+- can acquire logs by installing an agent on the targeted server, set a threshold for the collected data, and have an alert issued.
+- it makes it easier to understand the log status by aggregating the collected data on the dashboard and graphing it.

 ### Azure Serivce Bus.
 fully managed enterprise integration message broker with message queues and publish / subscribe topics